pijiedeng/learngit/readme.txt

-s is my learngit demo
+this is my first git learn text